tschaub/nik/readme.md

 # `nik`
 **Create a new package based on an existing one**

 Nik (as in "nick") lets you quickly start a new project based on an existing Node package.
-Host your project templates on [`npmjs.org`](http://npmjs.org/) and you can set up a new project in a snap:
+Host your project templates on [npmjs.org](http://npmjs.org/) or [GitHub](https://github.com/) and you can set up a new project in a snap:

     nik my-project-template